nickyrahayu/ghirlandaio/2024/class-d/Kelompok-11_4D/Server-Aplikasi/Installapk.md

 create database omeka;
 ```
 ```
-create user 'lunnns'@'localhost' identified by 'password';
+create user 'kelompok11'@'localhost' identified by '123';
 ```
 ```
-grant all privileges on omeka.* to 'lunnns'@'localhost';
+grant all privileges on omeka.* to 'kelompok11'@'localhost';
 ```
 ```
 flush privileges;